What to expect

 Community connections are strengthened through this weekly sharing of personal joys and concerns.
 All are welcome to share a joyful event in your life, or find strength in sharing a difficult time.
 A candle is lit by the service leader, or you are welcome to come forward and light a candle.
 A final candle is lit to acknowledge joys and concerns that are kept to ourselves.
 Followed by a spiritual reading and a moment of quiet reflection, meditation or prayer.

 Lakeshore Unitarian Universalist Fellowship is a lay-led congregation, with a dedicated service planning committee, which recruites presenters from all walks of life.
-One Sunday you may hear a Unitarian Universalist Minister, another a member of the community, or a leader from one of our social justice outreach organizations, as well as other religious leaders.
+One Sunday you may hear a Unitarian Universalist Minister, another a member of the community, or a leader from one of our social justice outreach organizations, as well as other religious leaders or educator.
 We offer a diverse and enriching spiritual experience.
 With no Dogma, or creed that must be followed.
 Each Sunday Service presentation is unique and will fill you with questions and expand your horizons.
 Following the presentation, the service is open to questions to clarify, or expand on the presentation, a time for sharing and growing together, in community.

 Immediately following the service, all are welcome for coffee and conversation in our second floor kitchen.
 A lift is available for those who are challenged with the stairs.
 Please feel free to join us in fellowship.